awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/concepts-roles-user.md

 Elastic Beanstalk also provides a read\-only managed policy named `AWSElasticBeanstalkReadOnlyAccess`\.
 This policy allows a user to view, but not modify or create, Elastic Beanstalk environments\.

-For more information about user policies, see [Managing Elastic Beanstalk User Policies](AWSHowTo.iam.managed-policies.md)\.
+For more information about user policies, see [Managing Elastic Beanstalk user policies](AWSHowTo.iam.managed-policies.md)\.